karimelkh/inventory_ms/README.md

 ### others

+- use 2-cols table with no header for displaying specific items
 - make errors in the bottom instead of above
 - make different users types and permessions and the ability for some users to manage other users